J3698/j3698.github.io/_posts/2021-12-20-training-the-symbol-recognizer.markdown

 ---
 layout: post
 title: "Training the Symbol Recognizer"
-date: 2021-09-09
+date: 2021-12-20
 categories: extexify
 thumb: /pics/thumb31.png
 ---

 Time to train a model!
+In this post, we will do a bunch of work preparing data, and then we'll train a deep neural network to classify symbols.

 As a recap, right now we have a backend talking to a frontend Overleaf extension:
 {% include img.html src="../pics/rerender.gif" %}

-Now, we will do a bunch of work preparing a data, and then we'll train a model.
-Next, we will revamp the server so that it can pass the data it recieves through our model.

-## Some Design Decisions
+## Stroke VS Image Representation

+I want to explain one of my design decisions right out of the gate.
+Note that the digital symbol drawings can be represented either as lists of points in mouse strokes, or as images.

+{% include img.html src="../pics/stroke_v_image.png" %}

-I've made some interesting design decisions, so I want to explain those right out of the gate.
-First of all, the dataset I'll be using has information about how users draw the symbols.
-However, I will render everything into images, which will lose this information.
-I expect this may work better in purpose, as different people might draw symbols in a lot of different ways.
+The dataset I'll be using uses the stroke information, but I will be transforming it into image representation.
+Although this loses information about the order in which strokes were drawn, I expect this may be more robust, as different people might draw symbols in lots of different ways.

-Second, I have not split up the model computation and the web server.
-This means that if the model takes a long time, the server will get backed up.
-I'm allowing for this because I don't know if I'll ever have hundreds of users, so it's not worth being able to support them right now (I'm building Lean).
+Also, ONNX, which can be used to deploy models in the browser, did not properly support LSTM models (preferred for stroke representation)  when I started this project.
+That's the real reason.

 ## Reading the Data From a Databse